zoffixznet/perl6.party/post/Perl-6-NativeCall--Look-Ma-Im-A-C-Programmer.md

 Notice how
 the name lacks any `lib` prefixes or `.so` suffixes.
-Those are not needed, as NativeCall figures out what those should be automatically, based on the Operating System the code is running on.
+Those are not needed, as NativeCall figures out what those should be automatically, based on the operating system the code is running on.

 The version is optional, but it's not recommended that you omit it, since then you never know whether the version that's loaded is compatible with your